 - Extreme drowsiness

 - Withdrawal symptoms

-Tolerance develops quickly in those who take higher doses of Xanax than prescribed, take it without a prescription or take the drug for long time periods, which can have harmful effects and can increase the risk of physical dependence and addiction.
+Tolerance develops quickly in those who take higher doses of Xanax than prescribed, take it without a prescription, or take the drug for long time periods, which can have harmful effects and can increase the risk of physical dependence and addiction.
 Xanax addiction can contribute to withdrawal symptoms when the person tries to stop taking the drug.
 Withdrawal symptoms are usually the worst during the first couple days of detoxification and gradually become less prominent.
-Common withdrawal symptoms of Xanax include:
+Following are some common withdrawal symptoms of Xanax abuse.

 - Insomnia and other sleeping problems